rlivingsus/misc/AllBooks.md

 - Phillips, Lucas: The Greatest Raid of All
 - Pierceson, Jason: Sexual Minorities and Politics
 - Pillsbury, Michael: The Hundred-Year Marathon
 - Pink, Daniel: The Power of Regret, When, To Sell is Human, Drive, A Whole New Mind, The Adventures of Johnny Bunko, Free Agent Nation
+- Popkin, Jim: Code Name Blue Wren
 - Porter, Lindsay: Assassination
 - Potts, Rolf: Marco Polo Didn't Go There
 - Pohl, Frederik: Gateway